manwar/theweeklychallenge/content/blog/perl-weekly-challenge-222.md

 You are given an array of positive integers, @ints.

 Write a script to find the last member if found otherwise return 0.
-Each turn pick any 2 members (x, y) then decide based on the following conditions, continue this until you are left with 1 member or none.
+Each turn pick 2 biggest members (x, y) then decide based on the following conditions, continue this until you are left with 1 member or none.

 > a) if x == y then remove both members